 - The agreement is between the strata managing agent and every owner of a lot in the stratum plan (including any body corporate for a stratum parcel).
 If there is a change of ownership, the new owner must sign a Deed of Novation to preserve the principal/agency relationship with the whole committee. - It assumes that the strata manager is acting as strata managing agent within the meaning of the Property Stock and Business Agents Act 2002.
-This may not always be the case (e.g. in the case of a person appointed as a managing agent under a building management statement). - It assumes that there has to be a principal/agency relationship between the strata managing agent and the owners of the lots.
+This may not always be the case (e.g. in the case of a person appointed as a managing agent under a building management statement).

+- It assumes that there has to be a principal/agency relationship between the strata managing agent and the owners of the lots.
 This does not have to be the case.
 An agreement could be framed as a pure contracting agreement where no such relationship exists. - The services in Schedules A and B should be carefully checked against what is required under the relevant strata management statement or building management statement, because the terms of the statement may not be in strict conformity with the standard form agreement.
-Potentially, every building may be regulated slightly differently. - There is no restriction on the term of the agreement (e.g. it could be for 10 years). - There is no restriction on when the agreement may be entered into (e.g. the initial period restrictions do not apply).
+Potentially, every building may be regulated slightly differently. - There is arguably no restriction on the term of the agreement (e.g. it could be for 10 years) or when the agreement may be entered into (e.g. the initial period restrictions do not apply).
+This depends on whether the person being appointed is a "strata managing agent" within the meaning of the strata titles legislation and whether the appointment is actually being made by the body corporate within the meaning of that legislation.